-Outside areas and boundaries Repair category 2 Notes Boundary walls and fences should be regularly checked and maintained as necessary, with some loose fencing noted.
-We understand that some fencing is to be replaced prior to sale.
+Outside areas and boundaries Repair category 2 Notes Boundary fences and garden walls should be regularly checked and maintained as necessary, with localised decay noted to fencing.
+Cracked, frost damaged and uneven sections of hardstanding were noted along with a loose external step to the rear.
 The subjects have an area of timber decking to the rear.
 Timber decked structures will have a limited lifespan and require regular maintenance and this liability should be considered.
-Mature trees to the rear of the boundary will require ongoing professional maintenance.
+It should be appreciated that the concealed structural components have not been inspected nor have we moved items on the deck surface (patio furniture, potted plants etc) and we would highlight that defects may only become evident once such items are removed or the decking boards lifted.
+Vegetation within the grounds of the property will require regular ongoing maintenance.